UBotPlatform/Ubot.Account.Mirai/README.md

 ## About Account.Mirai
 This project is a Mirai backend for UBot Platform, making the bot run with the protocols that Mirai provides.
 Mirai is a separate project by separate developers, implementing the protocol for a Chinese popular IM software (QQ).
+For more details about Mirai, please [visit their GitHub Repository](https://github.com/mamoe/mirai).
+This backend uses Mirai Core directly.

 ## Usage
 ```bash